 Fresh is Best: When buying pork, look for cuts with a relatively small amount of fat over the outside and with meat that is firm and a grayish-pink color.
-For best flavor and tenderness, meat should have a small amount of marbling.
+For the best flavor and tenderness, meat should have a small amount of marbling.

 Look for packages that are cool to the touch and have no wear or punctures.
 Always remember to select meat just before checking out at the supermarket register.
-Make sure all meats, whether raw, pre-packaged or from the deli are refrigerated when purchased.
+Make sure all meats, whether raw, pre-packaged or from the deli, are refrigerated when purchased.
 Fresh meats may contaminate other grocery items.
-The best way to prevent this “cross-contamination” is to always keep fresh meats separate from other items.
+The best way to prevent this “cross-contamination” is always to keep fresh meats separate from other items.
 Put raw meat packages in a plastic bag so juices won’t drip onto other foods.
 Pack raw meats in an ice chest if it will take more than an hour to get home.
 Keep ice chest in the passenger area of the car during warm weather.
 Take meats straight home to the refrigerator or freezer.

 Product Dating: Product dating, applying “sell-by” or “use-by” dates, is not required by federal regulations.
 However, many stores and processors may voluntarily choose to date packages of raw pork.
 Use or freeze products with a “sell-by” date within three to five days of purchase.
 If the manufacturer has determined a “use-by” date, observe it.
 It’s always best to buy a product before its date expires.
 It’s not important if a date expires after freezing pork because all foods stay safe while properly frozen.

-Although inspection is mandatory, its grading for quality is voluntary, and a plant pays to have its pork graded.
+Although the inspection is mandatory, grading for quality is voluntary, and a plant pays to have its pork graded.
 USDA grades for pork reflect only two levels, “Acceptable” grade and “Utility” grade.
 Pork sold as “Acceptable” quality is the only fresh pork sold in supermarkets.
 It should have a high proportion of lean meat to fat and bone.
 Pork graded as “Utility” is mainly used in processed products and is not available in supermarkets for consumers to purchase.

 Refrigeration: Keep pork below 40 °F during storage.
 Store uncooked pork items together, separate from cooked foods.
 Refrigerate or freeze fresh pork IMMEDIATELY after bringing it home.
-Never leave meat in a hot car or sitting out at room temperature.
+Never leave the meat in a hot car or sitting out at room temperature.
 Packaged whole cuts of fresh pork may be refrigerated in their original wrapping in the coldest part of the refrigerator up to four or five days after purchase, while ground pork can be stored in the refrigerator for up to two days.
 Keep pork refrigerated until you are ready to cook it.
-When transporting uncooked or cooked pork to another dining site, place it in an insulated container or ice chest until ready to cook or eat.
+When transporting uncooked or cooked pork to another dining site, it should be placed in an insulated container or ice chest until ready to cook or eat.
 Cooked pork is at its best when refrigerated no longer than four days.
 A more detailed listing of proper cold storage times for pork can be seen in Table 1.

 Freezing: Freeze whole cuts of fresh pork if you do not plan to cook it within four days after purchase.
 Wrap whole cuts of pork separately in foil or freezer bags before freezing, and label for ease in selecting just the right number of cuts to thaw for a single meal.
 Be sure to press the air out of the package before freezing.
-If you plan to freeze pork in its original wrapping, overwrap the porous store plastic with freezer bag or paper.
-Cooked pork cuts may be frozen in the same way as fresh, unless made with a sauce or gravy.
+If you plan to freeze pork in its original wrapping, overwrap the porous store plastic with a freezer bag or paper.
+Cooked pork cuts may be frozen in the same way as fresh unless made with a sauce or gravy.
 In that case, pack the meat in a rigid container with a tight-fitting lid.

 Cleanliness: Always wash hands thoroughly with hot, soapy water before preparing foods and after handling raw meat.
 Don’t let raw meat or juices touch ready-to-go foods either in the refrigerator or during preparation.
 Don’t put cooked foods on the same plate that held raw pork.
 Always wash utensils that have touched raw meat with hot, soapy water before using them for cooked meats.
-Wash counters, cutting boards and other surfaces raw meats have touched.
+Wash counters, cutting boards, and other surfaces raw meats have touched.

-Thawing: Thaw uncooked pork in the refrigerator, in cold water or in the microwave oven.
+Thawing: Thaw uncooked pork in the refrigerator, in cold water, or in the microwave oven.
 NEVER thaw meat at room temperature.
 Allow a 24-hour thawing period in the refrigerator.
 After defrosting raw pork by this method, it will be safe in the refrigerator up to five days before cooking or, if you decide not to use the pork, you can safely refreeze it without cooking it first.